Modern Slavery Statement

 Our supply chain due diligence and its effectiveness

-In line with developing good practice in public procurement, the College follows a risk-based approach to supply chain due diligence.
+In line with developing good procurement practice, the College follows a risk-based approach to supply chain due diligence.
 We do this by adopting a tailored approach to mitigating the risk of human rights abuses in each ‘high-risk’ spend category listed above.

 Working to improve conditions for workers in global electronics supply chains: Affiliation to Electronics Watch